Jana Partners adds fifth nominee to its slate for Whole Foods' board

-The activist investor nominated Celeste Clark, who once served as chief sustainability officer at Kellogg Co, to join the slate that already includes former CEOs of Gap Inc and Harris Teeter Supermarkets as well as a stock analyst. (bit.ly/2qxnVJk)
+The activist investor nominated Celeste Clark, who once served as chief sustainability officer at Kellogg Co (K.N), to join the slate that already includes former CEOs of Gap Inc (GPS.N) and Harris Teeter Supermarkets as well as a stock analyst. (bit.ly/2qxnVJk)

 Jana, which currently owns an 8.2 percent stake in the Whole Foods, has been urging the company to shakeup its management, boost profits and lift its stock price, which has fallen steadily since peaking in 2013.